danilobatistaqueiroz/php_jwt/README.md

 a php jwt authentication sample

-`public/index.php`
+`public/encode.php`
 this file encode a user name and password and prints on the page

 `public/decode.php`
 this file decode a jwt token

-`public/jquery-jwt.html`
+`public/index.html`
-this file is a example using jquery
+a very simple example using php, jwt and jquery
-basicaly it sends a login/pwd to a login.php server script that encode a response and return a jwt